 Just as you sat down to analyze whether your past goals still make sense in your present, analyzing your *current* goals to make sure they make sense in your future is equally important.

 If you’re planning on settling down with your partner then you’ll also need to take into account their influence on your goal setting and whether you’ll need to adjust your plans to fit their own hopes and dreams.
 This isn’t about giving up on your own goals - but rather about compromise, and successfully meshing together the goals of your entire family unit.

-Now’s also the time to think quite logically and sensibly about your goals and how well they will serve you in the future.
+Now’s also the time to think quite logically and sensibly about your goals and how well they will serve you into the future.
 For example, if you want to work in a creative but low-paying job because it feeds your soul - that’s great!
-But if you also get major anxiety over money then you’re going to have to make some tough decisions that not only serve you now but also later in life.
+But if you also get major anxiety over money then you’re going to have to make some tough decisions that not only serve you now, but also later in life.
 Can you have it both ways?
 Maybe!
-But doing some future planning and future-proofing of your goals is important nonetheless.
+But doing some future-planning and future-proofing of your goals is important nonetheless.

 4. Do a Time/Value Analysis

 This is one of the biggest mistakes people make both when prioritizing their goals and when prioritizing the steps needed to reach those goals.
 They pour far too much energy into the goals or steps that aren’t their most important, and they never get around to their life-altering goals that *should* be top of their list.

 When you’re in the process of prioritizing goals, make sure you think sensibly about which ones really, *really* matter in your life.
 Specifically, think about how much time and effort your goals require, and then decide which ones still feel most worth it.
 For example, you might have been pushing yourself to start a business for years - but how much does that goal really serve you?
 Are you actually business-minded?
 Will your business bring you enough joy?
 Enough income?
 Weighing up the costs versus benefits of your dreams can save you a lot of time and heartache!